 If you think the Krampus movie looks scary, check out these terrifying real-life Krampus parades

-Our two night trip includes transportation from the city of Munich or Garmisch-Partenkirchen to Berchtesgaden, where you will stay at the Hotel Alpina Ros.
-After we dress in plenty of layers we visit the Berchtesgaden Christmas Market to learn more about the Krampus ritual as well as the German Christmas Market tradition.
-You will have free time for the remainder of the afternoon, and then the group will head to dinner at the historic Goldener Bär.
-This restaurant is a watering hole for Krampus, fortifying themselves before their late night thrashings.
-They are bound to entertain and terrify alike, while you enjoy traditional Bavarian eats.
-After dinner, you are free to tempt your fate with the Krampus and partake in the insanity!
-We will regroup for breakfast at the hotel in the morning before making our way to the famous Berchtesgaden Salt Mines.
+Our three day trip includes transportation from the city of Munich to Berchtesgaden, where you will stay at the Hotel Alpina Ros.
+After we dress in plenty of layers we visit the Salzburg Christmas Market to learn more about the Krampus ritual as well as the German Christmas Market traditions.
+We then regroup for breakfast at the hotel in the morning before making our way to the famous Berchtesgaden Salt Mines.
 This amazing tour will bring you over 250 meters below the earths surface where you will find slides and underground lakes.
 We then have lunch at the Hofbrau Brewery in Berchtesgaden before making our way to the famous Schnapps factory, Grassl Enzian.
 There you will be entertained by a local Krampus group as they stop for schnapps, photos, and whippings!
-Then back downtown for more fun!
+Then downtown Berchtesgaden for more fun!
 Dinner at one of the best restaurants and plenty of Krampus parades for the brave.
 On December 7th we take in the sights at Konigsee lake before making our way back to Garmisch at a leisurely pace.